systopia/de.systopia.civioffice/docs/configuration.md

 ## Live Snippets

-This is explained [here](/inserting-content-with-live-snippets/).
+The usage of Live Snippets is explained in a later chapter.
 You do not need any configured live snippets for CiviOffice to work.

 **Example of a working configuration menu:**